 1. First rinse a heavy bottom utensil to boil milk.
 By rinsing, you can prevent the milk from being burnt beneath.
 Pour the milk and bring it to a boil over a medium high heat.
 Keep stirring to prevent a layer of cream forming on top.
 I used homogenized milk.

-2. When the milk is hot and about to come to a boil, pour 2 tbsps of lemon juice.
+2. If using Homogenized milk: When the milk is hot and about to come to a boil, pour 2 tbsps of lemon juice or vinegar.

 3. Keep stirring.
 The milk will begin to curdle.
 Turn off the stove and stir well until it curdles completely.
 If it doesn’t then add another tbsp of lemon juice.